PSG face Barcelona in Champions League knockout phase - RFI

 Paris Saint-Germain, last season's beaten finalists, will face Barcelona in the last 16 of the Champions League while Liverpool were paired with RB Leipzig in Monday's draw.

-Bayern Munich, who beat PSG in the 2020 final to win a sixth European crown, play Lazio in the knockout phase.

-Pep Guardiola's Manchester City team, still seeking a first Champions League title, must get past Borussia Moenchengladbach.
+Pep Guardiola's Manchester City team, who like PSG are still seeking a first Champions League title despite serious investment from Gulf state owners, must get past Borussia Moenchengladbach, European Cup finalists way back in 1977.

+"I learned when I was in Germany how big and important and historical a team Gladbach are.
+I respect the beauty of their football," said former Bayern boss Guardiola.

+"I want to arrive in the best condition when we play them.
+We want to compete as best as possible and go through."

 Cristiano Ronaldo and Juventus will play Portuguese side Porto, winners in 2004, while Real Madrid take on last season's surprise quarter-finalists Atalanta.